In an expanding universe, what doesn't expand?: Introduction

 In the description of the atom, it will be useful to use two sets of spatial coordinates, both of them spherical polar coordinates with the massive nucleus at the origin.
 The first system consists of the ``physical'' coordinates $r,\theta,\phi$ in which $r$ is the proper distance from the nucleus to the electron at a given moment of time.
 The second set is ``cosmological'' coordinates $R, \theta,\phi$; a point at fixed values of $R, \theta,\phi$ is a point fixed in the stretching space of the universe and taking part in the cosmological expansion.
 The two coordinate systems are related by

-The angular coordinates $\theta$ and $\phi $ are the same in both the physical and the cosmological coordinates since we can think of the cosmological expansion as proceeding radially outward from the origin.
+The angular coordinates $\theta$ and $\phi $ are the same in both the physical and the cosmological coordinates since we can think of the cosmological expansion as proceeding radially outward from the (arbitrarily chosen) origin.

-The question whether the atom takes part in the cosmological expansion is then the question: ``Does the electron follow a trajectory of constant $r$ (no atomic expansion), or of constant $R$ (full cosmological expansion of the atom), or does the electron do something ``in between''?
+The question whether the atom takes part in the cosmological expansion is then the question: Does the electron follow a trajectory of bounded $r$ (no atomic expansion), or of constant $R$ (full cosmological expansion of the atom), or does the electron do something ``in between''?

 The nature of the expansion is encoded in the functional form of $a(t)$, and the choice of this function is the choice of the kinematics of the expanding universe.
 The question of what does or does not expand is a kinematical question fundamentally unrelated to the physics that constrains the form of $a(t)$.
 For that reason we shall use choices of $a(t) $ that lead to the clearest insights, but we will comment on the relationship of these convenient examples to realistic expansion laws.